shantanuparabumd/ENPM-662-Introduction-to-Robot-Modelling/docs/world.rst

 Your world will be saved in a :guilabel:`SDF`` format like :guilabel:`test_world.sdf`.
 You can rename the world file to :guilabel:`test_world.world`.

-Add this file to the wordls folder in your project package.
+Add this file to the :guilabel:`wordls`` folder in your project package.

-Make sure the world folder is added to :guilabel:`CMakeLists.txt``
+Make sure the worlds folder is added to :guilabel:`CMakeLists.txt``

 .. code-block:: cmake
     :emphasize-lines: 5